EV-Club-SUTD/evam-1-firmware/docs/Explanations/BMS.md

 * **Interface 1 | Input | Battery CAN Bus**
     * Operates at 250kb/s
     * Receives battery status messages (CAN IDs: 0x99000013 and 0x99000053)
-    * Data is decoded and stored in a buffer to be relayed to the EVAM CAN bus
+    * Data is decoded and stored into local CAN frame to be relayed to the EVAM CAN bus

 * **Interface 2 | Output | EVAM CAN Bus**
     * Operates at 500kb/s